 - Sephora – Marketed funnel based targeted email marketing

-Adidas implements demographic-based targeted emails to make their campaigns more relevant.
+Adidas implements demographic-based targeted emails to make its campaigns more relevant.

 They use dynamic content to display visuals that align with the recipient’s gender.